outsinre/outsinre.github.com/_posts/2016-05-06-cloudflare-https.md

 # Cloudflare

 [Cloudflare](www.cloudflare.com) offers us free DNS and CDN services whilist concentrating on customer security.
 Those who would like to enforce HTTPS to his sites could take advantage of those services.
+For instance, Cloudflare will protect your site email address from web crawler.

 The detailed free services are listed below.
 To achieve HTTPS, only the first three is a must.